What Causes Hemorrhoids?

 - Heavy lifting

-These factors increase pressure in the anal and rectal veins, which can lead to hemorrhoids over time.
+These activities and conditions increase pressure in the anal and rectal veins, which over time can cause hemorrhoids to develop.

 Can Constipation Cause Hemorrhoids?

 Yes.
-Constipation is one of the most common causes of hemorrhoids.
+Constipation is one of the leading causes of hemorrhoids.

 Can Pregnancy Cause Hemorrhoids?